Nicholas De Genova

 Biographical Summary

-Professor De Genova joined the University of Houston as Chair of the Department of Comparative Cultural Studies in Fall 2018 and served in that role for six years.
+Professor De Genova was hired by the University of Houston as Chair of the Department of Comparative Cultural Studies in Fall 2018 and served in that role for six years.
 During the 2024-25 academic year, he is on research leave as a Member of the Institute for Advanced Study at Princeton.

 Professor De Genova was included on Stanford University’s 2022 list of the Top 2% most influential academic researchers in all fields (including the natural sciences, engineering, and medicine), based on a comprehensive ranking of the citations of published work.
 Dr. De Genova was also recognized with a 2022 Distinguished Faculty Award by the College of Liberal Arts and Social Sciences at UH.
 This award honors senior faculty who have “achieved preeminence in their field for a nationally and internationally renowned, innovative, and transformative body of scholarship, coupled with the strong promise of continuing excellence.”